Loading

 St Kilda Salt Fields Brine Spill

-The St Kilda saltfields brine spill is an ongoing environmental disaster occurring in St Kilda, South Australia.
-Former salt production ponds are leaking brine into adjacent wetlands causing death and distress to mangroves, the salt marsh and intertidal ecological communities of Barker Inlet.
+The St Kilda saltfields brine spill is an ongoing environmental disaster occurring since late 2020 in St Kilda, South Australia, around 30 km (19 mi) north of Adelaide.
+Former salt production ponds have been leaking brine into adjacent wetlands causing death and distress to mangroves, the salt marsh, and intertidal ecological communities of Barker Inlet.

 Impact